Madame d'Aulnoy: Literary career and reputation

+Fairy tales and scholarly assessment

 Her most popular works were her fairy tales and adventure stories as told in Les Contes des Fées (Fairy Tales) and Contes Nouveaux, ou Les Fées à la Mode (New Tales, or Fairies in Fashion).
 Unlike the folk tales of the Grimm Brothers, who were born some 135 years later than d'Aulnoy, she told her stories in a more conversational style, as they might be told in salons.
 Much of her writing created a world of animal brides and grooms, where love and happiness came to heroines after surmounting great obstacles.
 These stories were far from suitable for children and many English adaptations are very dissimilar from the original.
 In England, she was known by the pseudonym "Madame Bunch".

 Scholars Jack Zipes and David Blamires suggest that, due to the high number of similarities of Mme d'Aulnoy's literary work with recognizable folkloric material, she must have been acquainted with the oral tradition or their literary reworking during her time.
 In addition, according to Jacques Barchilon and Marc Soriano, d'Aulnoy's literary fairy tale works can be classified under some popular tale types of the international index of folktale classification, such as "The Animal Bride" and "Animal as Bridegroom" tale types.